-- Some individual teaching, following programmes designed to address specific needs, e.g. dyslexia support from the Inclusion Team - Small group focus work, e.g. Catch Up Literacy, Catch Up Maths, Lexonik Leap, Toe by Toe - Specialist interventions from our partners, Kidsfirst and BeMe - Learning Support Assistant support in class, to support further differentiation or scaffolded to meet exact needs - An inclusive friendly classroom initiative, where teachers are supported by Inclusion Support Teachers to provide modified environments to enable all learners - Additional in class resources and strategies to enable better access to the curriculum, e.g. seating and writing apparatus suggested by specialists - Small group support led by our team of Kidsfirst specialists - Individual observations and recommendations from our in school BCBA (Broad Certified Behaviour Analyst) - Thorough assessments undertaken by in school Educational Assessor or external Educational Psychologists to pinpoint specific areas of difficulty that can then be addressed
+- Some individual teaching, following programmes designed to address specific needs, e.g. dyslexia support from the Inclusion Team - Small group focus work, e.g. Catch Up Literacy, Catch Up Maths, Lexonik Leap, Toe by Toe - Specialist interventions from our partners, Kidsfirst and BeMe - Learning Support Assistant support in class, to support further differentiation or scaffolding to meet exact needs - An inclusive friendly classroom initiative, where teachers are supported by Inclusion Support Teachers to provide modified environments to enable all learners - Additional in-class resources and strategies to enable better access to the curriculum, e.g. seating and writing apparatus suggested by specialists - Small group support led by our team of Kidsfirst specialists - Individual observations and recommendations from our in-school BCaBA - Thorough assessments are undertaken by the school Educational and Dyslexia Assessors or external Educational Psychologists to pinpoint specific areas of difficulty that can then be addressed